Guidelines for Students in Support of Free Expression Through Protests and Demonstrations

 Arrangements

-Under existing policies, arrangements are generally required for recognized student groups seeking to use common spaces (such as lecture halls and outdoor spaces).
-The University’s online event scheduling form makes this easy.
+Under existing policies, arrangements are generally required for recognized student organizations seeking to use common spaces (such as lecture halls and outdoor spaces).
+The university’s online event scheduling form makes this easy.

-While arrangements are not required for student protests and demonstrations, they can help make the event successful and effective by ensuring a space is not already reserved for another group, proactively ensuring the health and safety of participants and the university community, and allowing public expression to proceed without interfering with the academic mission of the University.
+While arrangements are not required for student protests and demonstrations, they can help make the event effective by ensuring a space is not already reserved for another group, proactively ensuring the health and safety of participants and the university community, and allowing public expression to proceed without interfering with the mission of the university.

-These guidelines are focused on events which take place on campus.
-For events occurring on city sidewalks and streets adjacent to the University, students should make appropriate arrangements to acquire city permits and should adhere to city ordinances and applicable state and federal law.
+These guidelines are focused on events that take place on campus.
+For events occurring on city sidewalks and streets adjacent to the university, students should make appropriate arrangements to acquire city permits and should adhere to city ordinances and applicable state and federal law.

 Placards, Banners, and Signs

-Placards, banners, and signs generally are allowed so long as they are not dangerous to others and do not significantly impede the participation of others in usual University activities and operations.
-If the use of placards, banners, or signs are dangerous or significantly impede the participation of others, University officials may require the individuals carrying the placards, banners, or signs to move to a different location or to adjust or remove the materials.
+Placards, banners, and signs may be carried during a protest or demonstration so long as they are not dangerous to others and do not significantly impede the participation of others in usual university activities and operations, and otherwise adhere to university policies.
+If the use of placards, banners, or signs is dangerous or significantly impedes the participation of others, university officials may require adjustment, removal, or relocation of the materials.

 Counter-Protests

-Protests, demonstrations, or other acts of free expression on campus may prompt a counter-protest or other forms of expression.
+Protests, demonstrations, or other acts of free expression on campus may prompt a counterprotest or other forms of expression.
 When these arise, the expression of all parties is important and will be supported in accordance with these guidelines.
-On occasion, a separate protest area may be designated by the Office of Student Life for those seeking to express views that differ from those expressed by the event organizers, in order to ensure that all views can be expressed.
+On occasion, a separate protest area may be designated by the university for those seeking to express views that differ from those expressed by the event organizers, in order to ensure that all views can be expressed.

 Guests

-Students may invite guests—i.e. those individuals or groups not formally affiliated with the University—to join in acts of public expression on campus, but students are responsible for informing their guests of university guidelines and policies and are accountable for the actions of their guests in accordance with the university’s Guest Policy.
-In addition, those participating in protests, demonstrations, or other acts of public expression on the Homewood campus may be asked to provide identification.
-Uninvited guests or others who have no direct affiliation with the University are not covered by the same rights of access, demonstration, or other activity.
+Students may invite guests—i.e., those individuals or groups not formally affiliated with the university—to join in acts of public expression on campus, but students are responsible for informing their guests of university guidelines and policies and are accountable for the actions of their guests in accordance with university policies.
+In addition, those participating in protests, demonstrations, or other acts of public expression on Johns Hopkins University campuses may be required to provide identification.
+Uninvited guests or others who have no direct affiliation with the university are not covered by the same rights of access, demonstration, or other activity.

 Related Policies